The Adventures of Mary-Kate & Ashley

 The Adventures of Mary-Kate & Ashley is a series of musical mystery videos starring twin actresses Mary-Kate and Ashley Olsen.
 The series was also written as children's books.
 A set of books was written as a companion piece to the show, showing the twins on the cover.

-The video series was distributed by BMG Kidz and KidVision.
+The video series was released between September 13, 1994 and March 18, 1997 and distributed by BMG Kidz and KidVision.

 Format

 Each short film begins with Mary-Kate and Ashley Olsen who sing the theme song.
 Following the theme song, the twin sisters receive a phone call, informing them of some urgent mystery that needs to be solved.
 Their motto is "We’ll solve any crime by dinnertime".
 Each short film features the girls who sing multiple songs about the mystery that they are working on.
 They never fail to solve the mystery with their sidekick Clue (a Basset Hound dog).
 Indeed, the solution is usually something (either very obvious or very trivial) to give all the short films a humorous ending.